RobertoDeLaCamara/HopfieldSPP/README.md

 # HopfieldSPP
 Neural model for solving the Shortest Path Problem based on a Hopfield Network based on minimizing the energy function of the network.

-# SPP Network API Documentation
+# HopfieldSPP Network API Documentation

 ## Overview

-The SPP Network API allows you to load the adjacency file of a network and calculate the shortest path between 2 nodes of the network.
+The HopfieldSPP Network API allows you to load the adjacency file of a network and calculate the shortest path between 2 nodes of the network.
 The API uses the Hopfield Neural Model to solve the Shortest Path Problem.

----
+HopfieldSPP finds the shortest path between two nodes in the network by minimizing the following energy function:

 # Energy Function